 Although the cost of medical care is comparatively low here, Georgia’s health care system is having major funding problems that have forced several hospitals to shut emergency rooms or close down entirely.

-Now for the bad news: Alabama is filled with tornadoes and punishingly humid summers, plus it often finds itself in the path of hurricanes.
+Now for the bad news: Alabama weather means tornadoes and punishingly humid summers, plus the state often finds itself in the path of hurricanes.

 Residents pay high state income taxes and the third-highest property taxes in the U.S. And despite being the richest state based on per-capita income, Connecticut has serious budget issues, including stubborn deficits.